GEEPERs: Principal Stratification using Principal Scores and Stacked Estimating Equations: GEEPERS

 In most applications, identifying a set of covariates $\bxs$ satisfying CI will be difficult or impossible.
 Fortunately, CI may be relaxed or obviated by regression (see \citealt[][\S 3.4]{jiangDing2021} for an analogous identification result).

-The assumption we'll state here is stronger than necessary, but leads to an attractively simple method; a weaker version of the assumption and corresponding method, along with the proof, can be found in an online appendix.
+The assumption we state here is stronger than necessary but yields an attractively simple method; a weaker version of the assumption and the corresponding method, along with the proof, are provided in an appendix.